My Breast Cancer Story

 All you can do is live each day as if it was your last.

-Liberty HealthShare members share into mammograms, so be sure to schedule your mammogram this October.
+Liberty HealthShare members share into mammograms, so be sure to schedule your mammogram this–and each–October.
 See Liberty HealthShare's Sharing Guidelines for member sharing information and guidelines.